Music & Technology Bachelor's Degree

 ContactOffice of Undegraduate Admissions126.96.36.19948[email protected]

 Powered by engineering and grounded in theory, Stevens' bachelor's degree in music and technology encourages students to learn through artistic experimentation.

-Housed in the College of Arts and Letters, these classes teach next-generation skills, and alumni excel within meaningful careers throughout the music and sound design industries.
+Housed in the School of Humanities, Arts and Social Sciences, these classes teach next-generation skills, and alumni excel within meaningful careers throughout the music and sound design industries.

 Explore Music & Technology at Stevens

 Classes challenge students to grow into thoughtful and nimble professionals, trained in production, composition, and sound design.
 Graduates advanced their careers with well-earned, technological expertise.